 OnPage-Optimisation is one of the two pillars of Search Engine Optimization.
 You can differentiate between the OnPage- and OffPage-Optimisation (also known as OnSite- and OffSite-Optimisation).

-The OnPage-Optimisation deals with all internal adjustments on your website.
-It will therefore describe optimisation strategies that can be carried out by yourself and which can not be influenced from the outside or by third parties.
+OnPage-Optimisation deals with all internal adjustments on your website.
+It describes optimisation strategies that can be carried out by yourself and which can not be influenced from the outside or by third parties.

 On the technical side, OnPage-Optimisation deals with optimising the source code of your website.
 This includes using search engine friendly and valid markup, the optimisation of specific meta-elements (for example the meta description), the alt-attributes of pictures, as well as the page titles (Title-element).
 Another part is the optimisation of the internal link structure to ensure that the Google-Bot can better crawl and index your site.

 You will usually first work on the OnPage-Optimisation of a website before you proceed to the OffPage-Optimisation.